DivWal/Recipe/README.md

 AdditionalFeaturesCovered

 1)	Details displayed for specific id
-2)	Image displayed corresponding to thatid
+2)	Image displayed corresponding to that id

 Tech stack used : SpringBoot,MongoDb